aristanetworks/ansible-cvp/README.md

   Any Tasks that are generated as a result will be returned.
   Need to add the option to check (CVP verify) the configuration contained in the Configlet

+> A complete playbook to create / show / delete configlet is available under [tests folder](tests/playbook.configlet.demo.yaml)

 **cv_container**
  - `add`, `delete`, and `show` containers

 Containers can be created or deleted.

-A complete playbook to create / show / delete container is available under [tests folder](tests/playbook.container.demo.yaml)
+> A complete playbook to create / show / delete container is available under [tests folder](tests/playbook.container.demo.yaml)

 **cv_device**
  - `add`, `delete`, and `show` devices